INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 525-60 Price FAQ

-How much does a used JCB 525-60 cost in Australia?
+How much is a used JCB 525-60 worth in Australia?

 What makes one 525-60 worth more than another?